WHAT KIND OF ASSISTANCE DOES COMMUNITY LAW CENTER PROVIDE?

-Prospective clients should complete the application form, include the application fee and all requested attachments, and mail it in to the attention of Robin Jacobs.
-Upon receipt of the application, Ms. Jacobs will be in touch with the organization’s designated contact person.
+Prospective clients should complete the application form, include the application fee and all requested attachments, and mail it in to the attention of Ingrid Hitchens.
+Upon receipt of the application, Ms. Hitchens will be in touch with the organization’s designated contact person.

 Who are the attorneys that take cases through Community Law Center?

 Community Law Center has attorneys on staff.
 Each Staff Attorney maintains a caseload that conforms to particular grant requirements.
 If an accepted case meets grant guidelines, that organization may be matched with a Staff Attorney.
 If the accepted case falls outside of CLC’s grant guidelines or Staff Attorneys are unable to take on additional cases, the case will be assigned to a volunteer attorney.
 Community Law Center has over 500 volunteer attorneys from many different law firms across Maryland.

 What kind of legal issues does Community Law Center handle?

 Community Law Center handles any legal issue a nonprofit faces, including: formation, revival, and maintenance of nonprofit organizations (including drafting bylaws, filing articles of incorporation, and submitting tax exemption applications); real estate leases; transfer of real property; zoning decision appeals; contracts (drafting and negotiation); employment issues; copyright and trademark issues; drug nuisance abatement; liquor license protests; and much, much more!

 Our nonprofit is incorporated in another state.
 Can Community Law Center help us?

 No, unless the question involves activities in Maryland.
 For a list of organizations providing legal services to nonprofits in other states, click here.

 Are there any cases involving nonprofits Community Law Center cannot handle?